jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 will do the job that otherwise you would do manually.

+Java also, other than networking, is capable of doing back-end jobs paired with several technologies, just like the Spring Boot framework.

 ## Full-Stack Dev
 So, combining things together, if a developer is talented enough to handle